 The Overwatch League's first season will run until June.
 Playoffs and finals are scheduled to happen in July.
 During the first season, all regular-season games will take place at the new Blizzard Arena in Los Angeles, and the matches will be played each Wednesday, Thursday, Friday, and Saturday.

-Interested fans can tune in via Twitch , the MLG website and app (on iOS and Android ), as well as the Overwatch League website and their new app, that launched last week for iOS and Android .
+Interested fans can tune in via , the MLG and app (on and ), as well as the Overwatch League website and their new app, that launched last week for and .
 The Blizzard Battle.net desktop app also has a new Overwatch League tab you can use to get access to the Overwatch League.
 That was a lot of links.
 One more.